TO CATCH THE VIDEO OF MY SINGLE,

 When the time arises for you to give back for the success and abundance you enjoy, what kinds of opportunities do you look for?

 Often situations present themselves to me, giving me the opportunity to give back for the treasures in my life.
 I believe music has healing qualities and I’ve experienced that by watching peoples reactions when playing for them.
 On a personal level, I’ve had the chance to play for friends, ill or dying in the hospital.
 I’ve seen music offer relief, sometime laughter and levity to an otherwise painful and frightening moment in life.
 Often their spouse and family can share these moments of relief as well – sometimes even nurses and doctor will come into the room to share the moment.
 Secondly, I’ve performed in Connecticut with a group called Band Together CT that performs for five or six charity events each year.
 They raise money for people and organizations in support of various community outreach programs.
 These are always festive and the people appreciative for any efforts to help their cause.
 Teaching offers another special type of relationship as a mentor and is another way of passing on what I’ve received from my own mentors.
 There is definitely a spark that happens and feels good when you help someone.

 My love of the guitar started at the age of 9 in 1964 when America watched the Beatles on the Ed Sullivan Show.

 Within a few short months I had my first guitar and shortly after that I joined my first band.

 My interests included a variety of musical styles from Rock, to Blues, to Jazz.
 My intensive studies at the age of 16 with Jazz great Linc Chamberland prepared me to begin to play Jazz.
 My professional career began then and continues to this day.
-In addition to recording and performing I have a teaching practice in Fairfield County, CT.
+In addition to recording, performing, producing, and arranging, I have a teaching practice in Fairfield County, CT.